Bassab03/mcfunction/README.md

 If you find an issue, no matter how small, please create an issue!
 There may be many things missing from the data files.

 # Alternative packages:
-- mcfunction (the original package.
-It works, but is not maintained and is out of date.)
 - mcfunction-novum (A very good alternative, updated frequently)